esh04/Movie-Recommender/README.md

 ## Dataset
 - We got ratings, crew information, genre for every movie on iMDb from https://www.imdb.com/interfaces/.
 - We then got the poster, plot, original language and keywords for every movie using the unique iMDb id with the help of `TMDB API`
+- We removed all movies pre 1990 for relevance.
 - We then grouped all the movies by genre and rated them using the **True Bayesian estimation**.
 - Weighted Rating(WR) = (v/v+m).R + (m/m+v).C
     - Where v is the number of votes, m is the minimum number of votes the movie should get to be considered, C is mean vote and R is the average rating of the movie.